denofn/denopack/README.md

 Just like the CLI, you can use it out-of-the-box with `deno run` or script runners like the ones mentioned up above.

+### Contributing

+- If you are using vscode, install and enable the [required extensions](./.vscode/extensions.json).
+  - If you are not using vscode, sort your imports and use the following prettier settings:
+    - semi: true
+    - singleQuote: false
+    - printWidth: 100
+    - trailingComma: "es5"
+    - tabWidth: 2
+    - useTabs: false
+- Functions, constants and variables are always camelCase
+- Classes are allowed to be PascalCase
+- Extract shared code to [util](./util)
+- Code that is not a plugin or hook lives in [cli](./cli)

-### Contributing denopack plugins
+#### Contributing denopack plugins

 Contributing a plugin to the denopack repo is not only extremely welcomed, it's even encouraged.
 That does mean a few conventions are in order, extending from the existing [Rollup conventions](https://rollupjs.org/guide/en/#conventions) these are:

-- Plugins should have a clear name with a `denopack-plugin-` prefix
+- Plugins should have a clear plugin name with a `denopack-plugin-` prefix
+- Plugin functions are always camelCased
 - Plugins and their documentation should be stored in a separate folder [inside the plugin directory](./plugin)
 - Optionally also indicating what the most impactful action is (resolve, load, transform, ...).
 The [typescriptCompile](./plugin/typescriptCompile) plugin is an obvious exception, but do take a look at the naming of the [other plugins](./plugin)
 - Use async Deno APIs (readFile not readFileSync, etc.)
 - Document your plugin in English and **detail what flags are required**!
 [Here's an example](./plugin/typescriptCompile/README.md)

-### Contributing denopack hooks
+#### Contributing denopack hooks

 Contributing a hook follows the following conventions:

+- Hooks start with the keyword use
+- Hooks are always camelCased
 - Hooks are stored inside of [hooks.ts](./plugin/hooks.ts)
 - Hooks are always functions and always return an array of plugins
-- Hooks that use plugins that accept configuration options should a
+- Using plugins that accept configuration options in hooks should always be allowed to pass config down to that plugin

 ## Acknowledgements